frictionlessdata/datapackage-v2-draft/content/docs/specifications/table-schema.md

 Supported formats:

-- **default**: The lexical representation `MUST` be in a form defined by [XML Schema](https://www.w3.org/TR/xmlschema-2/#dateTime) containing required date and time parts, followed by optional milliseconds and timezone parts, for example, `2024-01-26T15:00:00` or `2024-01-26T15:00:00.300-05:00`.
+- **default**: If [native representation](../glossary/#native-representation) is a string, `MUST` be in a form defined by [XML Schema](https://www.w3.org/TR/xmlschema-2/#dateTime) containing required date and time parts, followed by optional milliseconds and timezone parts, for example, `2024-01-26T15:00:00` or `2024-01-26T15:00:00.300-05:00`.
 - **\<PATTERN\>**: values in this field can be parsed according to `<PATTERN>`. `<PATTERN>` `MUST` follow the syntax of [standard Python / C strptime](https://docs.python.org/2/library/datetime.html#strftime-strptime-behavior).
 Values in the this field `SHOULD` be parsable by Python / C standard `strptime` using `<PATTERN>`.
 Example for `"format": ""%d/%m/%Y %H:%M:%S"` which would correspond to a date with time like: `12/11/2018 09:15:32`.
 - **any**: Any parsable representation of the value.
 The implementing library can attempt to parse the datetime via a range of strategies.
 An example is `dateutil.parser.parse` from the `python-dateutils` library.
 It is `NOT RECOMMENDED` to use `any` format as it might cause interoperability issues.